Sculptural Fibre Artist: CATRIONA POLLARD

 The forms I weave tell stories relating to friends, family and experiences.
 They are about truly seeing the extraordinary in everyday moments.
 For me, it’s about being still, and letting the beauty surface.

-I predominately use only foraged or discarded organic material to weave and construct beautiful sculptural baskets and forms.
+I use foraged and discarded plant material with traditional basketry and assemblage techniques to showcase nature and the beauty it shares with us.
 Most of my work contains nothing but the organic fibre – no glue or synthetic dyes, and most don’t even use anything to bind it together, such as thread or wire.

 Growing up in country NSW with summers at the beach and every other school holidays camping and walking through National Parks has resulted in a deep connection with the natural world around me.